wavemaker/docs/learn/app-development/services/database-services/download-jdbc-driver-jar.md

 ---
-title: "Recommended JDBC Driver versions for databases"
+title: "Recommended JDBC Driver Versions for Databases"
 id: ""
 ---
 ---

 This document provides you with the recommended Java Database Connectivity (JDBC) driver versions for the respective database versions supported for Studio integration.

-## Link for JDBC driver downloads
+## Download JDBC Drivers

----

 :::important
 - The following download URLs will redirect you to an external page, i.e., the JDBC driver download page for the respective database.